 This actuarial valuation of the OPEB offered through TRS-Care is similar to the actuarial valuations performed for the Teacher Retirement System of Texas, except that the OPEB valuation is more complex.
-All the demographic assumptions (rates of retirement, termination, and disability) and most of the economic assumptions (general inflation, salary increases, and general payroll growth) used in this OPEB Valuation were identical to those used in the respective TRS valuation.
+All the demographic assumptions (rates of retirement, termination, and disability) and most of the economic assumptions (general inflation and salary increases) used in this OPEB Valuation were identical to those used in the respective TRS valuation.
 Since the assumptions were based upon a recent actuarial experience study and they were reasonable for this OPEB Valuation, they were employed in this report.

-The following assumptions used for members of TRS are identical to the assumptions employed in the August 31, 2017 TRS annual actuarial valuation:
+The following assumptions used for members of TRS are identical to the assumptions employed in the August 31, 2018 TRS annual actuarial valuation:

 - Rates of Mortality

 - Rates of Retirement

 - Rates of Termination

 - Rates of Disability Incidence

 - General Inflation

 - Wage Inflation

-- Expected Payroll Growth
+- Salary Increases